mvbasov/Ticket-Info/README.md

 ### Last changes:

 - Display ATQA, SAK, internal ID (and its checksum), internal manufacturer byte (probabli depend on chip info)
+- Display Unique ID (UID) of card and it chechsums (BCC0 and BCC1)
+- Display Android discovered technologyes
 - Start implementing code to determinate used chip

 You can see [full change log](https://github.com/mvbasov/Ticket-Info/blob/master/CHANGELOG.md)